Alan Milburn: Later career

 In 2012, a senior Number 10 adviser called for Andrew Lansley to be "taken out and shot" for introducing the Health and Social Care bill despite widespread opposition, and that Alan Milburn should be ennobled and join the coalition government as Secretary of State for Health.
 This was rejected by David Cameron and it is understood that Milburn rejected such offer and remained in the Labour Party.
 He wrote in The Times attacking the reforms, but calling for the left to give an alternative.

 In July 2012, Milburn was appointed as Chair of the Social Mobility and Child Poverty Commission.
 He served until his resignation in December 2017.

 In 2013 Milburn joined PricewaterhouseCoopers (PwC) as Chair of PwC's UK Health Industry Oversight Board, whose objective is to drive change in the health sector, and assist PwC in growing its presence in the health market.
 Milburn continued to be chairman of the European Advisory Board at Bridgepoint Capital, whose activities include financing private health care companies providing services ito the NHS, and continued as a member of the Healthcare Advisory Panel at Lloyds Pharmacy.
 As of 2022 he remains a Senior Adviser to PwC.

 In 2015, Milburn became Lancaster University’s third Chancellor, taking over from the mountaineer Chris Bonington.

 Early in 2015, Milburn intervened in the British election campaign to criticise Labour's health plans, which would limit private sector involvement in the NHS.
 Milburn was criticised for doing so while having a personal financial interest in the private health sector.
 In 2017, Milburn was touted as a possible leader of a pro-EU movement after Brexit.

+Personal life

+Milburn married future Labour MEP Mo O'Toole in 1981; the couple split up in the late 1980s.

+Milburn has been in a relationship with Ruth Briel, a consultant psychiatrist, since 1990.
+They married in 2007.
+They have two sons.